 Who couldn’t use an occasional stroll to a colleague’s desk to creative brainstorm ideas or chit-chat about their weekend.

-The important part of remote collaboration is to make it rich and stimulating.
 Try experimenting with a bunch of different project management tools for remote workers and see which one works best for you company.
-Perhaps Skype doesn’t engage your employees the way Slack does.

 Try out different platforms and be sure to run a survey asking your remote workers which platforms they prefer and why.